Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Feedback mentions a desire for improved audio quality to enhance the listening experience.
+Some feedback indicates a desire for improved audio quality in episodes, suggesting a need for technical upgrades to enhance the listening experience.

 Chart Rankings